watercompany/chia-tools/README.md

--median-proof-time [Set if tool will scrape for median proof time] -mean-proof-time [Set if tool will scrape for mean proof time] -percent-proof-time [Set N to get percentage of proof time instances less than N] -save [Set if csv file will be saved to the dest dir] -print [Set if summary will be printed in the cli]
+-median-proof-time [Set if tool will scrape for median proof time] -mean-proof-time [Set if tool will scrape for mean proof time] -percent-proof-time [Set N to get percentage of proof time instances less than N] gaps-proof-checks [Set N to get number of instances where proof check time gaps is greater or equal than N] -save [Set if csv file will be saved to the dest dir] -print [Set if summary will be printed in the cli]
 ```